ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part6_llm_evaluation.md

 ### A2.
 Evaluating Retrieval Pipeline

 In RAG use-cases, solely assessing the end outcome doesn't capture the complete picture.
 Essentially, the LLM responds to queries based on the context provided.
 It's crucial to evaluate intermediate results, including the quality of retrieved documents.
-If the term RAG is unfamiliar to you, please refer to the Week 4 content explaining how RAG operates.

 Throughout this discussion, we'll refer to the top-k retrieved documents as "context" for the LLM, which requires evaluation.
 Below are some typical metrics to evaluate the quality of RAG context.

-The below mentioned metrics are sourced from [RAGas](https://docs.ragas.io/en/stable/concepts/metrics/faithfulness.html) an open-source library for RAG pipeline evaluations
+Source: [RAGas](https://docs.ragas.io/en/stable/concepts/metrics/faithfulness.html) an open-source library for RAG pipeline evaluations

 1. **Context Precision (From RAGas [documentation](https://docs.ragas.io/en/stable/concepts/metrics/context_precision.html)):**